FAQ

 How It Works

-You forecast your demand, purchase AEUs through Laneway by service and week, and if your plans change, you can buy or sell AEUs on the market.
+You purchase AEUs through Laneway by service and week.
 When you're ready to book, you attach the AEU code to your existing contract booking process.
 The carrier recognizes the code and your space is guaranteed.

 The carrier pays a penalty — typically a multiple of the reservation cost.